Another Sunday, another adventure

 I slowly ride a loop of the park stopping to have a look at the remnants of the observatory, the bathhouse, and the memorial of the soldiers who went to the Boer War.

-I cross a bridge and ride out of the park circling the brand-new Bankwest Stadium – I like the playground and public basketball courts in its shadow.
-I am on my way to the Old Parramatta Gaol.
-It is an imposing, depressing, cold feeling, menacing sandstone block presence amid suburban housing.
-Even though the prison ceased operation in 2011 I think it would be weird to live in an apartment with a balcony which overlooks a big, old 19th-century gaol.
+The Gaol is an imposing, depressing, cold feeling, menacing sandstone block presence amid suburban housing.
+I think it would be weird to live in an apartment with a balcony which overlooks a big, old 19th-century gaol.

 My sense of the layers of human anger and desperation which permeate this place is growing now.
 There’s a sort of piling on: the displaced Burramattagal people; the convicts toiling to make European food grow in Australian soil; the century and a half of inmates who served time in this gaol and the people whose lives they impacted in destructive ways; even the singular loss of Lady Fitzroy.